Choose your language:

 In order to reduce the human resources burden weighing on the client’s IT leaders, while also increasing the throughput of IT staff, PSS sought a partner to deliver a managed services program in support of multiple off-site IT projects.
 Specifically, the client needed to retain a team of technical professionals with Java and Groovy development expertise, as well as business analysis, architecture, and quality assurance and testing skill sets.
 PSS required guidance and support in:

 Leveraging our Application Development practice, TEKsystems proposed delivering managed services to PSS.
-We would provide the right resources, technical expertise and proven methodology from our Java/Open Source Development Center of Excellence in our Montreal Solution Centre (MSC).
+We would provide the right resources, technical expertise and proven methodology from our Java/Open Source Development Center of Excellence in our Montreal Innovation Centre.
 We would employ our Agile expertise, namely our proprietary TEKnique™ methodology, to improve development and implementation processes.
 TEKnique™ represents the refinement and evolution of Agile practices based on our experience across 150+ application development projects over the last five years.
 To ensure the team stays on track and the client has a main point of contact, we would deploy a project manager with expertise in application development management from TEKsystems’ Project Management Office.
 For each development project that the team would support, a two-phased process would be implemented:

 The size and composition of the team would be finalized, and operating processes and metrics would be defined.
 Then the team would establish connectivity between the MSC and PSS environments.
 We would define development and test environments, and craft joint project and communication plans.
 TEKsystems would provide full technical documentation of our solution based on this Discovery phase.